r0sa2/sudoku-ai/README.md

 <p align="center"><img width="300" height="300" src="assets/ai_escargot.png"></p>

 ## Algorithms
-- [**Simple Backtracking**](algorithms/bt.py): Simple backtracking is perhaps the simplest sudoku solving algorithm and serves as a baseline.
+- [**Simple Backtracking (BT)**](algorithms/bt.py): Simple backtracking is perhaps the simplest sudoku solving algorithm and serves as a baseline.
 It entails iterating over the sudoku grid and assigning valid values to unfilled cells (a value is considered valid if there is no other cell with the same value in the row/column/3x3 box of the given cell).
 In case assignments lead to an unfeasible scenario, the algorithm backtracks and attempts alternative assignments to the unfilled cells.

 - [**Constraint Satisfaction Problem (CSP)**](algorithms/csp.py): Simple backtracking can be enhanced when modelling the sudoku as a [constraint satisfaction problem (CSP)](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem).
 Of particular significance is the *Maintaining Arc Consistency (MAC) algorithm*, which trims the set of possible values for other unfilled cells whenever an unfilled cell is assigned.
 Additionally, the algorithm can be made more efficient using the *minimum-remaining-values (MRV) heuristic* (assign the next value to the unfilled cell with the fewest possible values), the *degree heuristic* (assign the next value to the unfilled cell that is involved in the highest no. of constraints with other unfilled cells), and the *least-constraining-value heuristic* (assign the next value that yields the highest number of consistent values of neighboring cells) (see for reference Chapter 6 of Russell, S. J., Norvig, P., & Davis, E. (2010).
 Artificial intelligence: a modern approach.
 3rd ed.
 Upper Saddle River, NJ: Prentice Hall).